Arkansas Water Quality at a Glance

 Arkansas – The Natural State – Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety across your state

 Despite abundant water resources, Arkansas faces significant infrastructure challenges.
-The state has received ongoing federal infrastructure investments through the Bipartisan Infrastructure Law, including an EPA-announced $53.099 million allocation in 2024 to support drinking water and clean water upgrades, alongside additional revolving-fund financing for system improvements.
+The state continues to receive federal infrastructure investments through the Bipartisan Infrastructure Law, including an EPA-announced $53.099 million allocation in 2024 to support drinking water and clean water upgrades, alongside additional revolving-fund financing for system improvements.
 Arkansas’s commitment to water quality improvement is demonstrated through partnerships between the Arkansas Department of Health (ADH), local utilities, and federal agencies working to ensure safe, reliable water access for all residents while addressing the unique challenges of a state with significant rural and agricultural water demands.
+For context on how neighbouring states are addressing similar challenges, see our Texas water quality report, Louisiana water quality report, and Tennessee water quality report.

 Arkansas Water Quality: Current Status (2025-2026)